 “The future growth of sports domestically and globally will be carefully measured through detailed and comprehensive analytic evaluation,” says Michael Veley, the Rhonda S. Falk Endowed Professor of Sport Management and Director of the Department of Sport Management.
 “This degree will prepare students with high math and computer programming aptitudes, who are passionate about working in a diverse and growing industry, better than any degree now made available in the sport management discipline.
 It will help transform the future of how sports business is conducted through data-driven decisions.”

-Falk College’s offering in sport analytics is the newest addition in its academic portfolio of programs that includes sport management (BS), sport venue and event management (MS) and intercollegiate athletic advising and support (CAS).
+Falk College’s offering in sport analytics is the newest addition in its academic portfolio of programs that includes sport management (B.S.) and sport venue and event management (M.S.).